 Directors have a duty not to improperly use their position to gain an advantage for themselves or someone else or to the detriment to the company.
 This might include obtaining an advantage for themselves, or defeating the voting power of existing shareholders by creating a new majority (as the power to issue shares must be exercised in the interests of the company as a whole).
 A proper purpose could be for the raising of capital or taking advantage of a genuine commercially favourable opportunity.

 Directors must not improperly use the information they gain in the course of their director duties to gain an advantage for themselves or someone else or to the detriment to the company.
 A director may be in breach of this duty for engaging in conduct with the purpose and intention of obtaining a benefit for anyone or causing a detriment to the company, regardless of whether it actually occurs.

 In addition to the Corporations Act, a corporation’s internal management rules can also provide guidance on directors’ duties by specifically stating obligations in the company constitution.

 It is important to note that even a minor breach of directors duties can attract serious criminal and civil penalties against the directors.
-Dishonest behavior or trading while the company is insolvent can lead to maximum penalty of $200,000 or five years imprisonment.
+Dishonest behaviour or trading while the company is insolvent can lead to maximum penalty of $200,000 or five years imprisonment.
 Other penalties include compensation to the corporation for damage resulting from the contravention or disqualification from managing corporations.

-Unsure where to start?
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.
+Ready to register a company?
+Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 750+ expert lawyers or to get answers to your legal questions.